 - Students who pass these tests may enroll in graduate musicology and theory courses without restriction.

 - Students who fail part or all of these tests have two options:

 - Students may elect to take re-tests in the areas of deficiency.
-In this case the student is allowed one semester to study the material.
-At the end of the first semester of residence, usually in December, re-tests will be administered.
-THESE RE-TESTS MAY BE TAKEN ONLY ONCE AND MUST BE TAKEN AT THE END OF THE FIRST SEMESTER OF STUDY.
-Students who pass the re-tests are permitted to enroll in graduate history and/or theory courses without restriction.
+Re-tests are given in the last week of September or the first week of October during the first semester of study, depending on the fall semester calendar.
+THESE RE-TESTS MAY BE TAKEN ONLY ONCE.
+Students who pass the re-tests are permitted to enroll in graduate musicology and/or theory courses without restriction.
 Students who fail the re-tests MUST take the appropriate remedial courses.

 - Students who fail most of the tests may wish to balance independent study with remedial course work.
-Thus, a student who, on the basis of the history test, needs both MuCT 507 and 508, may choose to take one of the courses and study the material of the other for a re-test.
-This decision should be made on the basis of the schedule of course offerings, so that the completion of the degree may not be hindered.
+Thus, a student who, on the basis of the history test, needs both MuCT 5070 and 5080, may choose to take one of the courses and study the material of the other for a re-test.
+This decision should be made based on the schedule of course offerings, so that the completion of the degree may not be hindered.